jdcloudcom/en/documentation/Middleware/JCS-for-Elasticsearch/Best-Practices/performance.md

 ## Performance Indicators

+Through the geonames officially provided by Elasticsearch (3.3G in size, totaling 11,520,617 docs) and the benchmark script rally, we conducted a pressure test on JD JCS for Elasticsearch (V5.9) in the cn-north-1 region.
+The test results are as follows for reference.</br>

 The performance test data of ES instance with 3 nodes and the specification of 2-core 8G are as follows: